 You can have the garlic sauce as soon as you make it too.

-If you will be having this sauce immediately, taste it as soon as you make it and make adjustments accordingly.
+If you will be having this garlic white sauce immediately, taste it as soon as you make it and make adjustments accordingly.
 Please remember though that it takes a few hours for the flavors to really develop, and any changes you make now will get much stronger with time!

-Wait a few hours for the chicken to marinate and the garlic sauce to develop further…
+Wait a few hours for the chicken to marinate and the garlic sauce to deepen further in flavor…

 STEP 3: